 If you want to be pre-emptive, you can download PDF files that summarize each of these categories.
 However, to make the best use of the website, you should report the details in order to receive a more comprehensive plan.

 Recovering from identity theft is difficult.
-Do not compound the problem by attempting to do everything yourself.
+Don't compound the problem by attempting to do everything yourself.
 Take advantage of the helpful resources available to you, and let IdentityTheft.gov help you bring your life and your finances back to order.
-If you would like to prevent identity theft, check out our credit monitoring service.